Yigal/courses-stats-part-2/chapter3.md

 xp: 50
 ```

 Before throwing a pair of dice a gambler prays to [Fortuna](https://en.wikipedia.org/wiki/Fortuna), the Roman goddess of luck.
 The dice both show six.
-Based on this information, is Fortuna real?
+Based **only** on this information, is Fortuna real?

 `@hint`